Whatsapp

 For most B2B SaaS companies between Seed and Series B, the optimal structure is a fractional CMO directing one or two focused agencies.
 The fractional CMO owns strategy, leads the internal team, and briefs the agencies.
 The agencies execute specific channels under strategic direction.

-This model delivers the best of both: executive-level strategy without full-time cost, and specialist execution without strategic drift.
-ThinkCap Advisors frequently works this way — leading the marketing function while directing SEO agencies, content teams, and paid media specialists on behalf of the client.
+This model combines the best of both worlds: executive-level strategy without the full-time cost, and specialist execution without strategic drift.
+ThinkCap Advisors frequently operates in this manner—leading the marketing function while directing SEO agencies, content teams, and paid media specialists on behalf of our clients.

 What ThinkCap Advisors Delivers as Your Fractional CMO

 ThinkCap Advisors provides fractional CMO services across India, the USA, the UAE, and the UK to B2B SaaS and growth-stage companies.
-Our engagements are built on a 90-day onboarding model.
+Our engagements are structured around a 90-day onboarding model.

 We are not an agency.
-We are your senior marketing leadership — accountable for strategy, outcomes, and the marketing function as a whole.
-If execution partners are needed, we identify, brief, and manage them on your behalf.
-We also have credible agencies as part of our partner network.
+We serve as your senior marketing leadership—accountable for strategy, outcomes, and the marketing function as a whole.
+If execution partners are necessary, we identify, brief, and manage them on your behalf.
+We also maintain a network of credible agencies.

-Retainers are flexible, month-to-month, and structured for your growth stage.
-Book a 30-minute strategy call to discuss whether a fractional CMO is the right model for your business right now.
+Retainers are flexible, month-to-month, and tailored to your growth stage.
+Schedule a 30-minute strategy call to discuss whether a fractional CMO is the right model for your business at this time.

 Frequently Asked Questions